SamuelAlehegn/SamuelAlehegn/README.md

 # Hello, I'm Samuel A. Takele! 👋

 ## About Me
-I'm a passionate developer with expertise in ## Python, Java, Spring Boot, and Angular.
+I'm a passionate developer with expertise in **Python**, **Java**, **Spring Boot**, and **Angular**.
 I enjoy building innovative and efficient solutions to complex problems.
 I believe in continuously learning and improving my skills.

 I have a strong foundation in Python and enjoy leveraging its versatility to develop web applications.
 I'm proficient in using popular Python libraries and frameworks such as NumPy, Pandas, Streamlit, and Django.

 In the Java ecosystem, I have experience working with Spring Boot, a powerful framework for building enterprise-grade applications.
 I have developed RESTful APIs, implemented security features, and integrated third-party services using Spring Boot.

 When it comes to frontend development, I'm skilled in Angular.

 I'm also familiar with Streamlit, a Python library for creating interactive data science and machine learning applications.
 I have used Streamlit to build intuitive and user-friendly interfaces for showcasing data analysis, visualizations.

 I'm passionate about staying up-to-date with the latest technologies and best practices in software development.
 I actively seek out new learning opportunities and enjoy collaborating with other developers to tackle challenges and deliver high-quality solutions.

 <!--
 **SamuelAlehegn/SamuelAlehegn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.